 Julian has published life sciences research with over 120 authors from more than a dozen different countries and in journals including Nature (2008), Cell Reports (2012, 2016, 2020), mentored over three dozen staff and students towards their chosen careers, served administrative and national oversight roles while reviewing manuscripts for dozens of journal titles as well as grant applications for funding agencies all over the world, and more.

 Why am I at this site?

-You may be here because of your interest in the activities of the ANS Developmental Neuroscience Forum (ADNF), a forum for developmental neuroscience researchers and fellow citizens to show and tell their work.
-If you have not heard of this initiative, we encourage you to register and participate in the conversation!
-This activity is an initiative of the Australasian Neuroscience Society (ANS), a peak body of Neuroscience in Australia and New Zealand since 1980.
+Alternatively, you may be here because of your interest in the ANS Developmental Neuroscience Forum (ADNF), a forum founded by Julian and his colleagues in 2020 for developmental neuroscience researchers and fellow life sciences citizens to show and tell their work.
+Julian has retired from ADNF duties and has handed over responsibilities to the Australasian Neuroscience Society (ANS), a peak body of Neuroscience in Australia and New Zealand since 1980.

 What work does Julian Heng carry out as a life scientist?